realworldocaml/book/en/fcm.md

   sig module Query_handler : Query_handler val this : Query_handler.t end
 ```

+This will allow us to create a first-class module that encompases both
+an instance of the query and the matching operations for working with
-We can create first-class modules of this type easily enough, if we
+that query.
+We can create first-class modules from this as follows.
-have both the `Query_handler` module and a config to create it from.

 ```ocaml
 # let unique_instance =